showszs/react-store-app/README.md

 # React Store App

-A modern, full-featured e-commerce and content management application built with React, TypeScript, and Vite.
+A modern, full-featured  and content management application built with React, TypeScript, and Vite.
 This application provides a comprehensive platform for browsing products, managing user accounts, and viewing content with server integration.

 ## Features